rndme/nostache/README.md

 # ustache
 ### mustache templates w/ a micro ES6 core
-A 2kb template engine that does 80% of what mustache does, and with extra declarative-view features. <br /> <br />
+An experimental 2kb template engine that does 80% of what mustache does, and with extra declarative-view features. <br /> <br />

 ## Contents
 * [Design](#design)